 Reshape your future with Hei Whanake

-Introducing you to the basics of Horticulture, while providing opporunities to learn various practical life skills to take into the workplace.
+Introducing you to the basics of Horticulture, while providing opportunities to learn various practical life skills to take into the workplace.

 After completing the Hei Whanake programme, you will gain your Level 2 Certificate in Primary Industry Skills and open opportunities for employment as an orchard worker, harvester, vineyard hand, farm assistant, packhouse worker, or in various other horticulture-based roles.